SINTEF/sensapp/docs/DATAMODEL.md

 In practice, we expect sensors to not generate unique distinct strings all the time, so using a dictionary should be a good idea for the majority of use cases.

-## Geolocalisation and Coordinates Systems
+## Geolocation and Coordinates Systems

 In the current version, the geolocalised data doesn't really mind the coordinate system used.
 The data is likely going to use WGS84, but it could be ETRS89 or something else.
 It's up to the publisher and the consumer to agree on the coordinate system used, for now.